MohammadrezaFarahmand/Gallery/README.md

 You will also see any li nt errors in the co
 ### `npm
 Launches the test runner in the interactive wa
-See the section about [running tess](https://facbook.gthb.io/crete-reat-appdocs/running-tts) for more information.
+See the section about [runnng tess](https://facbook.gthb.io/crete-reat-appdocs/running-tts) for more information.
 ### `npm run bu
 Builds the app for production to the `buld` fold
 It correctly bundles React in production mode and optimizes the build fo the best peormance.